cheapjack/Quantica/README.md

 Being careful ethnographers, designing what these 'kits' include, means we also notice what we exclude.
 If everything was in a kit or module it wouldnt be any use.
 We have to draw a line, we make cuts.

-### Kits and making are material-discursive apparatus for learning: that's what we need to design with our audiences.
+### Kits and making are apparatus for learning: that's what we need to design with our audiences.

 Making is already dialogical; kits, and making and STEM embody prior and present and future conversations. *Critical* making and *Critical Kits*